Aurornis 4 months ago

 I acknowledge the other way of doing it which ActivityPub uses has some benefits as well.

-• rglullis a day ago
+• rglullis 4 months ago

 ActivityPods implements ActivityPub vocabulary while using SOLID data stores.
 You get your identity and data, you can interact with other ActivityPub software and you do not need to rely or set up any centralized indexer.